alex23lemm/monai2021bootcamp-aws-instructions/README.md

 ![image](https://user-images.githubusercontent.com/611112/134419214-c6b12074-f91c-4ff8-9227-daa82c3fc439.png)

 * Enter your specific notebook name into the **Provisioned product name** field and the **NotebookInstanceName** field.
 Remember, two users will share the same AWS account.
 Therefore, we recommend using a naming schema like `notebook-[firstnamelastname]`.
+The name must start with a letter (A-Z, a-z) or number (0-9) and can include hyphens (-), but not spaces.
 After that, click on **Launch product** at the bottom.
 This will launch your pre-configured GPU-based SageMaker Jupyter notebook server in the background.

 ![image](https://user-images.githubusercontent.com/611112/134419557-46ee3d2d-94a6-43a2-a0f9-79aa6f765918.png)